When I first decided to travel to Africa, visiting an African tribe was one of the main things I really wanted to do.

 For as long as I can remember, I’ve been interested in different cultures, social dynamics, traditional customs, and folklore – even before I really knew what any of those things really were.
 Anthropology fascinates me.

 My interest in people and places got a bit more serious when the TV series, ‘Tribe’ came into my life in 2005.
-In fact, it was Bruce Parry, and his TV series Tribe, that was my main inspiration to travel to Africa in the first place.
+In fact, it was Bruce Parry and his work that inspired me to travel to Africa in the first place.

 When I finally went to Africa in 2009, I visited a number of tribes.
 Some experiences were amazing, and some were… not so great and left me with an uncomfortable feeling about the whole experience.